kartik468/grafana-generate-pdf-nodejs/README.md

-# Grafana PDF using Puppeteer
+# Grafana PDF Report using Puppeteer

-Generate pdf for grafana dashboards using nodejs and puppeteer.
+Generate pdf report for grafana dashboards using nodejs and puppeteer.

 I took the base code from
 https://gist.github.com/svet-b/1ad0656cd3ce0e1a633e16eb20f66425

 It was generating blank panels after certain point when dashboard is tall.
-This code addresses this issue.
+This repo code addresses this issue.

 ## Examples
 Environment: Set the Grafana server URL, username, and password, and the output filename as environment variables.